 Vibhuti is the Sanskrit word for "power" or "manifestation".
 Special powers are acquired by the practice of yoga.
 The temptation of these powers should be avoided and the attention should be fixed only on liberation.

-Kaivalya literally means "isolation" or “insignificant”, but as used in the Sutras it stands for emancipation and can be used interchangeably with moksha (= “liberation” see Bhagavad Gita).
+Kaivalya literally means "isolation" or “insignificant”, but as used in the Sutras it stands for emancipation and can be used interchangeably with moksha (= “liberation” as it is used in the Bhagavad Gita).
 The Kaivalya Pada describes the nature of liberation and the reality of the transcendental self.